 This router is easy to set up, covers a ton of space, and lets parents manage their kids' internet usage.

 But when you have two parents, plus plugged-in kids, at home all day, every day, things don’t work like they should.
 Zoom calls are glitchy, at best.
 Email is slow to load.
 Video downloads at a glacial pace.
 That’s where the eero mesh router comes in.
+It’s a smart investment as most schools revert back to some form of remote learning.
+Which means more people, using more devices, at the same time.
+And that, in turn, means everyone in your home needs faster internet.

 Some devices require a degree in engineering to set up.
 Not the eero.
 It’s literally plug and play.
 You plug it into your modem.
 You download the app.
 The app guides you through set up.
 It tells you where to place the additional devices so you don’t have dead zones at home.
 You’re up and running in under 10 minutes.
 The mesh network covers 5,000 square feet of space.
 That’s a lot of space.
 It works when you’re in the yard, which is a bonus for mid-day fatigue or if, like me, you just need a sanity break from your kid for a hot minute.